 Engagement didn’t really matter to the math.
 You could have a customer with 4% DAU/MAU paying you $200K a year and your CS dashboard would mark them green.
 That worked because there was nothing better.
 The switching cost of ripping out an enterprise system was higher than the cost of barely using it.

-The replacement cost dropped to near-zero.
-A team can spin up a replacement workflow in Replit, Lovable or Cursor in an afternoon.
-The “we’d never rip this out” moat is gone for any tool that isn’t deeply embedded.
+The replacement costs are dropping to near-zero.
+An LLM can often dramatically simple migrations.
+In some cases, a team can even spin up a replacement workflow in Replit, Lovable or Cursor in an afternoon.
+The “we could never rip this out” moat is fading for any tool that isn’t deeply embedded.

-AI-native tools created a new engagement ceiling.
+Top AI-native software is also creating a higher engagement ceiling.
 Harvey users at 12 hours a month.
 ChatGPT Enterprise users at multiple sessions a day.
 Cursor users living in the IDE.
 The engagement bar in B2B is now being set by products people actively want to use, not products they have to use.
 If your product is in the second category, your customers are auditioning a replacement right now.

 Low engagement used to be a CS problem.
 Now it’s an existential one.